entisys360/git-sandbox/README.md

 This repository was generated from the template repository for use as a sandbox for learning and expirementing with Git.

-Welcome to the demo, this is a change.

 ## Installing / Getting started